 A key aspect of effective communication involves gaining an understanding of the barriers that are experienced by many people in accessing palliative care.
 Recent reports have highlighted that there are various groups of people in our communities who experience barriers to the provision of palliative care, referred to as under-served population groups.[8]

-These resources from the PEPA project aim to support communication in these groups:
+These resources from the PEPA/IPEPA project aim to support communication in these groups:

 - Quick Guide to your first conversation about palliative care